linshan5/Kaggle--House-Prices-Advanced-Regression-Techniques-/README.md

 -----------------
 # Kaggle--House-Prices-Advanced-Regression-Techniques-
-advanced linear regression model to predict housing price (written in R)
+advanced linear regression modeling to predict housing prices (written in R)

 ## Competition description was provided by Kaggle as following: